engeir/northern-lights-forecast/README.rst

 .. image:: assets/after.png

-At a given threshold of the derivative of the X component of a magnetometer in Tromsø, a notification is sent to a telegram bot to let the user know of the current substorm event.
+At a given threshold of the derivative of the X component of a magnetometer in Tromsø (or one of the supported locations, see :code:`nlf --locations`), a notification is sent to a telegram bot to let the user know of the current substorm event.

 Cron
 ----

-The script can be run every hour from 18:00 through 04:00 during the months September through March, using cron to automate the task.
+The script can be run every hour from 18:00 through 08:00 during the months September through March, using cron to automate the task.
 Run

 .. code:: console